Liturgy

 Mass Intentions

-You are never alone in your struggles, and together, we can experience healing.
+We warmly invite you to submit your prayer requests.
+Remember, you are never alone in your struggles, and together, we can experience the healing power of prayer.

-A time for the faithful to gather in prayer, remembering and honouring the departed.
+This liturgical celebration is a time for the faithful to gather in prayer, remembering and honouring the soul of the departed while seeking God's mercy and peace.

 Depression

-Mental health programmes that combine professional care with spiritual nourishment.
+Rooted in Scripture and guided by Christ’s love, the Church can play a powerful role in mental health programmes that combine professional care with spiritual nourishment.

 Ancient Catholic Church